majcn/advent-of-code-2017/README.md

 # Advent of Code 2017

-Advent of Code 2017 Solutions → https://adventofcode.com/2017
+Advent of Code 2017 Solutions in Python → https://adventofcode.com/2017